peter-wairimu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c - a program that prints the alphabet 10 times, followed by a new line.

 3-islower.c - a program that prints islower, followed by a new line.

+4-isalpha.c -  a function that checks for alphabetic character.

+5-sign.c -  a function that prints the sign of a number.